EA Sports College Football: Player names

-Players' real names and specific likenesses are not used in the game.
-While the Madden NFL series does use real player names and likenesses,compensated for the use of their image.
-Due to current NCAA restrictions on the amateur status of athletes, names are not allowed.
-Additionally, current college players cannot be used as cover athletes.
-Instead, each cover features a player whose college eligibility ended the season before the game's release, wearing his former college uniform.
-The only two exceptions have been the Wii version of NCAA Football 09, which featured Sparty, the mascot of Michigan State University, on the cover, and NCAA Football 06 when Desmond Howard was featured on the cover striking the Heisman Trophy pose during his career at Michigan, despite not having played for Michigan for more than 15 years.
+During the initial run of the series (1993-2014), players' real names and specific likenesses were not used, unlike the Madden NFL series, which does use real player names and likenesses, and compensates players for the use of their image.
+This was due to NCAA restrictions on the amateur status of athletes at the time.
+Additionally, current college players could not be used as cover athletes.
+Instead, each cover featured a player whose college eligibility ended the season before the game's release, wearing his former college uniform.
+The only two exceptions were the Wii version of NCAA Football 09, which featured Sparty, the mascot of Michigan State University, on the cover, and NCAA Football 06 when Desmond Howard was featured on the cover striking the Heisman Trophy pose during his career at Michigan, despite not having played for Michigan for more than 15 years.

-Although EA Sports does not claim that the players in the game represent real life players, the jersey number, position, height, weight, home state, and ethnicity are aligned with the real players.
-Fans of any particular team are sure to recognize their favorite players (for example, in NCAA Football 14, Florida State QB #5 would correspond to Jameis Winston).
-Actual usage of a player's real name would be in violation of the NCAA's policy regarding student athletes.
-Amateur "roster makers" will often manually associate player names and will upload a roster file to the built-in roster sharing system.
+Although EA Sports did not claim that the players in the game represent real life players, the jersey number, position, height, weight, home state, and ethnicity were all aligned with the real players.
+Fans of any particular team were sure to recognize their favorite players (for example, in NCAA Football 14, Florida State QB #5 would correspond to Jameis Winston), however actual usage of a player's real name would be in violation of the NCAA's policy regarding student athletes.
+Amateur "roster makers" would often manually associate player names and will upload a roster file to the built-in roster sharing system.
 As of NCAA Football 09, EA has put in the EA Locker feature which allows remote roster sharing online through either Xbox Live or PlayStation Network depending on the console.

-In certain game modes, real players are given fake names.
-For instance, in NCAA Football 14, Ohio State QB Braxton Miller is referred to as Matthew Carrington.
-Due to new NIL Rules players will be able to have their names in the game.
-Though some players might not allow the use of their name or demand payment to be put into the game.
+For the new run of the series starting in 2024, players will be able to have their names in the game, though players may opt out if they refuse to agree to EA's terms.
+For EA Sports College Football 25, the payment was $600 and a copy of the game in exchange for a player's name and likeness.